brianbuccola/brianbuccola.github.io/source/2012-11-29-how-to-change-the-favicon-in-octopress.md

 <!-- begin metadata
-title: How to Change the Favicon in Octopress
+title: How to change the favicon in Octopress
 date: 2012-11-29 10:15
 categories:
 - howto